avivm-lang/akeyless-github-action/README.md

 echo ${{ steps.job-name.outputs.SQL_user }}
 ```

-### Rotated Secrets Demos
+### Rotated Secrets Demo

-The key difference with Rotated secrets is the output value is typically a JSON object. there are two ways you can handle this; *default* output or *parsed* outputs
+The key difference with Rotated secrets is the output value is typically a JSON object.
+There are two ways you can handle this: *default* output or *parsed* output.

 #### Default Output